What are cataracts?

 At first, you may not notice that you have a cataract.
 But over time, cataracts can make your vision blurry, hazy, or less colorful.
 You may have trouble reading or doing other everyday activities.

 Over time, cataracts can lead to vision loss.

 The good news is that surgery can get rid of cataracts.
 Cataract surgery is safe and corrects vision problems caused by cataracts.

 What are the types of cataracts?

-Most cataracts are age-related — they happen because of normal changes in your eyes as you get older.
-But you can get cataracts for other reasons — for example, after an eye injury or after surgery for another eye problem (like glaucoma).
+Most cataracts are related to age — they happen because of normal changes in your eyes as you get older.
+But you can get cataracts for other reasons — like after an eye injury or after surgery for another eye problem (like glaucoma).

-No matter what type of cataract you have, the treatment is always surgery.
+No matter what type of cataract you have, you’ll need surgery to treat it.

 Did you know?

 You can get cataracts in one eye or both eyes — but they can’t spread from one eye to the other